River's eleven in the 2015 Copa Libertadores final against Tigres

 9. Nicholas Bertolo

 The surprise among the headlines.
-He complied and had an acceptable match.
+He complied and had an acceptable game.
 Although his time at the club was not the best, he had the luxury of playing in that final.

 10. Fernando Cavenagi